-- receive monies in respect of contributions, transfer values and investment income, and - pay out monies in respect of Fund benefits, transfer values, costs, charges and expenses as defined in the 2013 Regulations, the 2014 Transitional Regulations and the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
+- receive monies in respect of contributions, transfer values and investment income, and - pay out monies in respect of Fund benefits, transfer values, exit credits, costs, charges and expenses as defined in the Regulations.

-4. RESPONSIBILITIES OF THE KEY PARTIES
+4 RESPONSIBILITIES OF THE KEY PARTIES

 The efficient and effective management of the Fund can only be achieved if all parties exercise their statutory duties and responsibilities conscientiously and diligently.
 The key parties for the purposes of the FSS are the Administering Authority (and, in particular the Pensions Committee, the individual employers and the Fund Actuary and details of their roles are set out below.
 Other parties required to play their part in the fund management process are bankers, custodians, investment managers, auditors and legal, investment and governance advisors, along with the Local Pensions Board created under the Public Service Pensions Act 2013.